A quick overview of coffee shops and haciendas on the Island.

 San Juan

 Located inside the Cuartel de Ballajá, a building that centuries ago served as barracks for Spanish soldiers, Café Don Ruiz has a long family tradition of coffee roasting.
 Enjoy a single harvest, hand-picked medium-dark roast specialty gourmet coffee from the mountains of Yauco.
-The roast is similar to espresso, bringing out all the complex flavors of the Arabica beans without burning off its fragrances.
+The roast is similar to espresso, bringing out all the complex flavors of the Arabica beans without burning off their fragrances.

 Café Colao